Female: Genetic determination

-The sex of most mammals, including humans, is genetically determined by the XY sex-determination system where males have X and Y (as opposed to X and X) sex chromosomes.
+The sex of most mammals, including humans, is genetically determined by the XY sex-determination system where females have XX (as opposed to XY in males) sex chromosomes.
+It is also possible in a variety of species, including humans, to have other karyotypes.
 During reproduction, the male contributes either an X sperm or a Y sperm, while the female always contributes an X egg.
 A Y sperm and an X egg produce a male, while an X sperm and an X egg produce a female.
-The ZW sex-determination system, where males have ZZ (as opposed to ZW) sex chromosomes, is found in birds, reptiles and some insects and other organisms.
+The ZW sex-determination system, where females have ZW (as opposed to ZZ in males) sex chromosomes, is found in birds, reptiles and some insects and other organisms.

 Environmental determination

 The young of some species develop into one sex or the other depending on local environmental conditions, e.g. the sex of crocodilians is influenced by the temperature of their eggs.
 Other species (such as the goby) can transform, as adults, from one sex to the other in response to local reproductive conditions (such as a brief shortage of males).

+In many arthropods, sex is determined by infection with parasitic, endosymbiotic bacteria of the genus Wolbachia.
+The bacterium can only be transmitted via infected ova, and the presence of the obligate endoparasite may be required for female sexual viability.